ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 1. Expose a small number of Trustworthiness Claims.

    Reason: a plethora of similar Trustworthiness Claims will result in divergent choices made on which to support between different Verifiers.
-This would place a lot of complexity in the Relying Party as it would be up to the RP (and its policy language) to enable normalization across rich but incompatible Verifier object definitions.
+This would place a lot of complexity in the Relying Party as it would be up to the Relying Party (and its policy language) to enable normalization across rich but incompatible Verifier object definitions.

 2. Each Trustworthiness Claim should enumerate only the specific states that could viably result in a different outcome after the Policy for Attestation Results has been applied.